unbit/uwsgi-docs/Spooler.rst

    /spool/1/task0
    /spool/2/foo

-with this layout the order in which files will be parsed is:
+With this layout the order in which files will be parsed is:

 .. code-block:: sh